niftynei/lightning-rfc/07-routing-gossip.md

 If a node signals `option_will_fund`, they are signaling that they will provide funding to a node at the stated terms.
-They also commit to a feerate they will charge for transmitting funds over the channel for the duration of the funding lease.
+They also commit to a maximum feerate they will charge for transmitting funds over the channel for the duration of the funding lease.